pimbrouwers/Falco/README.md

 [Falco](https://github.com/pimbrouwers/Falco) is a toolkit for building fast and functional-first web applications using F#.
 You can think of it as [minimal API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio) on *steroids*.

 - Built upon the high-performance components of ASP.NET Core.
-- Optimized for building HTTP applications quickly.
+- Optimized for building full-stack web applications quickly.
 - Seamlessly integrates with existing .NET Core middleware and libraries.

 ## Key Features